nusenu/OrNetStats/aroi-setup.md

 * Q: What are the main benefits of creating an AROI for my relays?

   * A:
-  * You get a daily updated graph for your group of relays that allow you to see how your relays are doing.
-Example by another operator: [graph](https://nusenu.github.io/OrNetStats/nothingtohide.nl.html)
+  * You get a daily updated graph for your group of relays on OrNetStats that allows you to see how your relays are doing.
+  * Example by another operator: [graph](https://nusenu.github.io/OrNetStats/nothingtohide.nl.html)
-  * Impersonation Detecion: By creating an AROI we and you can easily detect misconfigurations or malicious entities that claim to be you by using your relay's `ContactInfo` because they will fail the AROI verification step.
+  * Impersonation Detection: By creating an AROI we and you can easily detect misconfigurations or malicious entities that claim to be you by using your relay's `ContactInfo` because they will fail the AROI verification step.

 * Q: Do I need a (DNSSEC-signed) domain to setup my AROI?